seqwellBioinfo/lima_demux_bbduk/README.md

 # pacbio lima bbduk demux

-This is the work flow using lima and bbduk to do demux on pacbio data for seqwell kit.
+This is the work flow in nextflow pipeline using lima and bbduk to do demux on pacbio data for seqWell longplex kit.

 ## requirements:
 for the hifi bam file name, it requires pacbio barcode info (for example bc1003) in the third string separated by .